Why Office Pods Are Booming in the Hybrid Era

 Save on future fit-out and dilapidation costs

 This agility saves you money too.
 Forget hefty fit-out and planning-permission costs—pods typically bypass those entirely.
-CBRE data shows that traditional meeting rooms cost about 55% more to build than pods in the U.S., and in London specifically a fixed room is 33.5% pricier than a moveable pod.
+CBRE data shows that traditional meeting rooms cost about 55% more to build than pods in the U.S., and in London specifically a fixed room is 33.5% more expensive than a moveable office pod.

 When it’s time to move offices, unfixed pods avoid any nasty dilapidation bills.
 Most end-of-lease requirements include “returning the space to its original state” or similar phrases.
 That means spending time and money to take apart anything you constructed.